wearpants/twiggy/doc/api.rst

     An `.Output` with support for :term:`asynchronous logging`.

     Inheriting from this class transparently adds support for asynchronous logging using the multiprocessing module.
 This is off by default, as it can cause log messages to be dropped.
-See ``the msg_buffer`` argument.

     :arg int msg_buffer: number of messages to buffer in memory when using asynchronous logging. ``0`` turns asynchronous output off, a negative integer means an unlimited buffer, a positive integer is the size of the buffer.